hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/bangood/__init__.md

 2. **Comprehensive Test Cases:** The tests now cover various scenarios, including valid inputs, an empty category, and an invalid category, which was missing in the previous attempt.

-3. **Exception Handling:** The `test_get_list_categories_from_site_exception_handling` demonstrates how to test for expected exceptions.  *Critically*, you need to *mock* the potential exception-raising behavior.
-This is demonstrated using the `MockGraberError` class, replacing the actual `Graber` class.
+3. **Exception Handling:** The `test_get_list_categories_from_site_exception_handling` demonStartes how to test for expected exceptions.  *Critically*, you need to *mock* the potential exception-raising behavior.
+This is demonStarted using the `MockGraberError` class, replacing the actual `Graber` class.
 Make sure the mock reflects the type of exception your code might actually throw.

 4. **Clearer Assertions:**  The assertions are more explicit (e.g., `assert products == [{"name": "Product 1"}, {"name": "Product 2"}]`) rather than relying on implicit comparison.